Battlefield-Modding/vu-launcher/README.md

 - Easier configuration of server
 - Easier swapping between server configurations (loadouts)
 - Easier adding of launch arguments including auto login, auto server join, etc
-## Installation
-### Prerequisites
-- Battlefield 3
-- Windows

-Go to the releases section and get the latest `.exe` file.
-Alternatively download the source code and build it yourself.
 ## Feedback
 If you want to report a bug or request a feature/change do this in the Issues section.
 Please label them as: